SAP-archive/hcp-portal-service-for-pcm/README.md

 ### 2.4	Set up a trust between the customer account and SCI (for log-on scenario)

 Note!
-If the trust was done as part of the onboarding guide, the below step should not be done.
+If the trust was done as part of the [onboarding guide](https://uacp2.hana.ondemand.com/viewer/462e41a242984577acc28eae130855ad/Cloud/en-US), the below step should be skipped.

 #####  2.4.1	Customer HCP Account Settings
    1. Open the customer HCP account cockpit, click on 'Security' and navigate to the Trust screen.